-Patricia Van Dalen (Maracaibo, Venezuela) is a Miami-based contemporary visual artist with a career that spans over thirty years.
+Patricia Van Dalen (Maracaibo, Venezuela) is a Miami-based visual artist with an extensive and recognized career that spans over thirty five years.
 After earning a degree in graphic design from the Instituto de Diseño Fundación Neumann IDD, in Caracas, she trained and worked in Paris under kinetic artist Yaacov Agam, between 1980 and 1986, in the creation of the Agam Method of Visual Education.

-Van Dalen’s artwork has been the subject of many solo exhibitions such as Pinturas y dibujos, Galería Minotauro, Caracas, 1985; Patricia Van Dalen, Sala RG, Casa de Rómulo Gallegos, Caracas, 1991; Primavera, Sala Mendoza, Caracas, 1993; Casa/Jardín/Ventanas, Universidad Simón Bolívar, Caracas, 1998; Del cosmos al jardín, Museo de los Niños, Caracas, 1999; Luminous Gardens, Fairchild Tropical Garden, Miami, 2003; Color fragmentado, Sala TAC, Caracas, 2008; Colección primavera-verano 2010, Galería La Cuadra, Caracas, 2010; El color como estructura, at the Centro Cultural Chacao-La Caja and Galería GBG Arts, Caracas, 2012; High Voltage, ArtMedia Gallery, Miami, 2013; and Ride the rail, ArtMedia Gallery, Miami, 2017.
+Van Dalen’s artwork has been the subject of many solo exhibitions such as Pinturas y dibujos, Galería Minotauro, Caracas, 1985; Patricia Van Dalen, Sala RG, Casa de Rómulo Gallegos, Caracas, 1991; Primavera, Sala Mendoza, Caracas, 1993; Casa/Jardín/Ventanas, Universidad Simón Bolívar, Caracas, 1998; Del cosmos al jardín, Museo de los Niños, Caracas, 1999; Luminous Gardens, Fairchild Tropical Garden, Miami, 2003; Color fragmentado, Sala TAC, Caracas, 2008; Colección primavera-verano 2010, Galería La Cuadra, Caracas, 2010; El color como estructura, at the Centro Cultural Chacao-La Caja and Galería GBG Arts, Caracas, 2012; High Voltage, ArtMedia Gallery, Miami, 2013; Ride the rail, ArtMedia Gallery, Miami, 2017; and the Abstract Cabinet.
+Patricia Van Dalen & Emilio Narciso.
+Duo Project, at Imago Art In Action, in Coral Gables, 2018.
 She has also participated in numerous group exhibitions, such as Bienal de Guayana, Salon Aragua and Salón Michelena, in Venezuela; Grands et Jeunes d’Aujourd’hui, in Paris, France; Novos Valores da Arte Latino-Americana, in Brasilia; the Bienal de Estandartes, in Tijuana, Mexico; and Bienal Barro de América Roberto Guevara, held in Venezuela and in Brazil.

 Apart from an extensive body of work on canvas and on paper, featured in both private and public collections internationally, Van Dalen has produced multiple site-specific installations, some of them large-scale, mostly in Venezuela and the United States.
 In 2011, Fragmented Light was specifically designed for display at the University of Georgia’s Miller Learning Center (Athens, GA), and, more recently, Natural Intersections, for The Kampong Botanic Garden (Coconut Grove), and Data Hall for the Center for Computational Science at the University of Miami.
-Her interest in the intervention of architectural spaces is similarly evident in permanent works created for private residences in Venezuela and the US, as well as public murals in Caracas, such as Jardín Lumínico and Pajaritos, and Jardín de Calas, in Río Caribe, Venezuela.
+The use of media in her body of work ranges from painting, graphics, collage, prints, drawings and, more recently, assemblage, photography and video, to the design of stained glass, tapestries and carpets.
+Her interest in the intervention of architectural spaces is similarly evident in permanent works created for private residences in Venezuela and the US, as well as public murals in Caracas, such as monumental-scale Jardín Lumínico, Pajaritos; and in Eastern Venezuela, the plaza’s mosaic floor Jardín de Calas, in Río Caribe.

-Van Dalen has taught at the Fundación Instituto de Diseño and at the School of Architecture, Universidad Central de Venezuela, in Caracas, and often conducts color workshops at various educational and cultural institutions in the US and abroad.
+Van Dalen has taught at the Fundación Instituto de Diseño and at the School of Architecture, Universidad Central de Venezuela, in Caracas, and often conducts visual workshops at her studio in Coral Gables and also cultural institutions in Miami.

-With a production written inside the abstract art, her most recent work explores the idea of fragmentation as it affects form, line, space, and color.
+With a production written inside the abstract art, her most recent work explores the poetics of structures through the fragmentation as it affects form, line, surface, space, and color.